 - Adjust your monitor.
 Position your monitor directly in front of you about an arm's length away so that the top of the screen is at or just below eye level.
-It helps to have a chair you can adjust too.
+It also helps to have a chair you can adjust.

 - Adjust your screen settings.
 Enlarge the type for easier reading.
 And adjust the contrast and brightness to a level that's comfortable for you.

-Some eyestrain symptoms may be relieved by natural products, such as bilberry extract and omega-3 fatty acids in fish oil, but further study is needed.
-Talk with your doctor if you're considering supplements to help relieve your signs and symptoms.
+Some eyestrain symptoms may be relieved by natural products, such as the omega-3 fatty acids in fish oil, but further study is needed.
+Talk with your eye specialist if you're considering supplements to help relieve your symptoms.

 Preparing for an appointment

-If you have eye discomfort, headache or vision changes that don't improve with self-care, make an appointment with your doctor.
+If you have eye discomfort, headache or vision changes that don't improve with self-care, make an appointment with an eye specialist.